bilibiliLXZY/UnofficialMC/README.md

 # UnofficialMC
 An Unofficial Minecraft 1.20.1....?
-Only for education.
+Only for education use.

 How to use: